shorebirdtech/shorebird/TRUSTED_TESTERS.md

 then publish it to Shorebird).
 However, it's the simplest thing to do for now.

-Note that you can only publish a patch to an app that you have already told shorebird about: https://github.com/shorebirdtech/shorebird/tree/main/packages/shorebird_cli#create-app
+Note that you can only publish a patch to an app that you have already told shorebird about.
+This is normally done by `shorebird init`, but if needed can also be done with `shorebird apps create` and modifying `shorebird.yaml` directly yourself, see: https://github.com/shorebirdtech/shorebird/tree/main/packages/shorebird_cli#create-app

-Your applications in the wild will query for updates with their app_id (which comes from shorebird.yaml) and their release version (which comes from AndroidManifest.xml, which in turn is generated from pubspec.yaml).
+Your applications in the wild will query for updates with their app_id (which comes from `shorebird.yaml`) and their release version (which comes from AndroidManifest.xml, which in turn is generated from pubspec.yaml).

 ## Update behavior